NeoGranular/lanyon/_posts/2016-10-08-zhan-xian-chapter-163.md

 “I guarantee to get you front row seats!”

 If other people had said this, Gao Yue may not have believed it, but after Yang Chen had opened his mouth, Gao Yue was completely convinced.
-After such a long time, Gao Yue had a blind trust towards Yang Chen.
-Especially after he had healed her through the pair cultivation for spiritual awareness, this confidence had become even deeper.
+After such a long time, Gao Yue had developed blind trust towards Yang Chen.
+Especially after he had healed her through the pair cultivation for spiritual awareness, this trust had become even deeper.

 Naturally Yang Chen was not just talking big, he directly returned to the old tree demon and began to help him in finding a suitable location.
 This location had to be at the MeiQing Mountain, furthermore, if he failed, there shouldn’t be any damage to the Pure Yang Palace.
 But the possibility of failure was extremely low: the old tree demon had suppressed the tribulation several times now and with the Body Dividing Secrets, he absolutely could not fail.